rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/2-1-induced-subtrees.md

 can be understood to be associated with **two pre-order traces**, a trace `tU(n)` in regards to TU and a trace `tO(n)` in regards to TO.

-With the above in mind, the pre-order trace of a node can be described as a subsequence (more accurately a substring) of the document tree's pre-order trace (more accurately the trace of the document't trees root node) that is **restricted to a node and its descendants** in the respective node order.
+With that in mind, the pre-order trace of a node can be described as a subsequence (more accurately a substring) of the document tree's pre-order trace which is **restricted to a node and its descendants** in the respective node order.

 <!-- ======================================================================= -->
 ## a suffix/prefix-based point of view

-Recall that each ordered sequence (including the pre-order trace of a tree) corresponds with a path graph and as such with a specialized node tree.
+Recall that each ordered sequence, including the pre-order trace of a tree, corresponds with a path graph and as such with a specialized node tree.
 Because of that, **each non-empty suffix** over an ordered sequence corresponds with **an induced subtree**.
 Based on that one can describe `TU[n]`, `TO[n]` and also `TO[ns]` as suffixes to the corresponding node orders.

-Conversely, the **prefix** of an ordered sequence can be described as what remains when a suffix is removed from a sequence.
+Conversely, the **prefix** of an ordered sequence can be described as what remains when a suffix is removed from that sequence.
 Based on that, and with a less strict perspective in mind, one can describe `TU[n]` as a prefix of `TO[n]` since `TU[n]` can be formed by removing `TO[ns]` from `TO[n]`.